acmihal/bel_pyramid/README.md

 ## Axis Labels

-Due to the rule that opposite cube faces have identical labels, any line of cubes along an axis must have the same label all the down the axis.
+Due to the rule that opposite cube faces have identical labels, any line of cubes along an axis must have the same label all the way down the axis.
 Therefore we do not need to see the hidden faces to determine the state of the pyramid.
 It is only necessary to see the labels on the top, front, and right external faces of the pyramid.

 ![Axis labels are equivalent to cube placements and rotations](doc/axis_placement_rotation.png)